Breadcrumb

 - You have a greater need for folate.
 This might happen if you are pregnant or have some medical problems, such as sickle cell disease.

 - Your body doesn't absorb enough folate.
-This might happen if you drink too much alcohol or have severe kidney problems that require dialysis.
+This might happen if you have a medical condition like celiac disease or have had certain types of weight-loss surgery.

-- You take certain medicines, such as some used for cancer, rheumatoid arthritis, and seizures.
+- You take certain medicines, such as an anti-seizure medicine like phenytoin.

 What are the symptoms?